Why should you consider migrating from Oracle WebCenter Sites?

 Smart Tagging: An artificial intelligence and machine learning-based SaaS solution offering, powered by Adobe Sensei.
 Smart tagging can be configured to the AEM instance to suggest appropriate meta tags when a digital asset is ingested into the system.

 As the algorithm learns the account’s tagging behavior, smart tagging improves suggestions and authors more accurate taggings.
 This results in a reduction to search times and asset librarian’s costs to manage metadata.
 This SaaS configuration requires a separate subscription and involves an additional cost.

 AEM Desktop App: A Windows/Mac client-based application that connects AEM to the user’s local machine over a mounted network drive.
-AEM desktop app provides the ability to work with AEM offline and has seamless synchronization once connected.
-This is the most useful tool to make color corrections using third party tools without having to integrate AEM with them.
+The AEM desktop app provides the ability to work with AEM offline and has seamless synchronization once connected.
+This is the most useful tool to make color corrections using third-party tools without having to integrate AEM with them.